Eliza Greenfield: From Jamaica to Arbroath

 House formerly known as Belmont, Millgate Loan, Arbroath

+Eliza would live another eight years.
 In the 1881 Census Eliza is listed as widow, head of household, aged 64, born Jamaica, living with two servants, Jemima Grant and Anne Esplin.
 The Register of Eliza’s death (7 March, 1885) has her address as ‘Belmont, Millgate Loan, Arbroath’ and she is described as the ‘Widow of Alexander Sorley, Minister of Erskine U.P.
 Church.
-(Illegitimate).’
-Her father: ‘James Greenfield, Merchant, Kingston Jamaica (deceased)’.
-Her mother: ‘not known.’
+(Illegitimate),’ her father as ‘James Greenfield, Merchant, Kingston Jamaica (deceased),’ and her mother as ‘not known.’
 Her personal estate was valued (after debts) at £5673 16s 11d.
 She is buried with her husband and his first wife in the grounds of Arbroath Abbey.

 Colour photograph of tall gravestone, bearing names and dates, surrounded by other graves, against a clear blue sky, and branches of trees suggesting autumn.